-The fractional $p$-Laplacian studied in this note arises in connection to a fractional Besov energy defined in a {\it uniformized hyperbolic filling} of the space $Z$.
-The idea of hyperbolic filling was first proposed by Gromov \cite{Gr} and implemented in various forms in \cite{BSak, BSakSou,BSch,BourPaj,BuSc}.
-Later in~\cite{BBS} this notion was extended from the metric setting to the metric measure setting.
-In conjunction with the tools of uniformization from~\cite{BBS,BHK}, this technique yields that every compact doubling metric measure space is (up to a bi-Lipschitz change in the metric) the boundary of a uniform domain which is equipped with a doubling measure supporting a $1$-Poincar\'e inequality.
 At the heart of the arguments in~\cite{CKKSS} is the idea that Besov spaces, also known as fractional Sobolev spaces, Gagliardo spaces or Slobodetski\u{\i} spaces, are the trace classes of Sobolev spaces of functions on a uniform domain whose boundary is the metric measure space of interest.
 Such an idea is well-known in the Euclidean setting, thanks to the work of Jonsson and Wallin \cite{JW}, and Gagliardo \cite{Gag}.
 In other words, in \cite{CKKSS} the bounded space $Z$ is seen as the visual boundary of a hyperbolic filling $(X,d_X, \mu)$ (for instance, one can think of the special example where $Z$ is the unit circle and $X$ is the hyperbolic space in the Poincar\'e model).
 An appropriate uniformization procedure (see \cite{BBS}) yields a John domain $\Omega$, conformally equivalent to $X$, and whose boundary $\partial \Omega$ is bi-Lipschitz equivalent to $Z$.
 In this context, the fractional power $(- \Delta_p)^\theta$ of the $p$-Laplacian $\Delta_p$ in $Z$ is then realized as the Dirichlet-to-Neumann map for $\Omega$ as described in~\cite{GS3} (for more details see Section~\ref{sec:construct-fractLap}).